Department of Computer Science

 Successful multiagent studies have been carried out e.g. in the framework of

-Martin Biehl The Structure of Agents Andrés Burgos Communication between Agents Tom Anthony Empowerment and its Dynamics Malte Harder Information-Driven Self-Organization of Agents and Agent Collectives PhD viva passed October 2013 Sander van Dijk Informational Constraints and Organization of Behaviour, PhD viva passed October 2013 Christoph Salge Informational models of Social Interaction Philippe Capdepuy Emergence of Cooperation in Agent Collectives through a Potential Entropy Maximization Principle, PhD awarded December 2010 Dorothee Francois Facilitating children's play with robots: a developmental robotics approach, PhD awarded February 2009 Tobias Jung Fast Reinforcement Learning with Kernel Machines; remote supervision, PhD awarded February 2008 Alexander Klyubin Organization of Information Flow through the Perception-Action Loop, PhD awarded May 2007 Robert Lowe Multiagent Systems/Evolution of Expression, PhD awarded February 2007
+Andrei Robu Clocks and Time Martin Biehl The Structure of Agents Tom Anthony Empowerment and its Dynamics Andrés Burgos Information-Theoretic Models for Biological Systems PhD viva passed February 2017 Malte Harder Information-Driven Self-Organization of Agents and Agent Collectives PhD viva passed October 2013 Sander van Dijk Informational Constraints and Organization of Behaviour, PhD viva passed October 2013 Christoph Salge Informational models of Social Interaction Philippe Capdepuy Emergence of Cooperation in Agent Collectives through a Potential Entropy Maximization Principle, PhD awarded December 2010 Dorothee Francois Facilitating children's play with robots: a developmental robotics approach, PhD awarded February 2009 Tobias Jung Fast Reinforcement Learning with Kernel Machines; remote supervision, PhD awarded February 2008 Alexander Klyubin Organization of Information Flow through the Perception-Action Loop, PhD awarded May 2007